The Human Bridge: A Call to Integration

 Marcus Vitruvius Pollio (c.
 80–15 BC) wrote De Architectura (The Ten Books on Architecture), a work that proved highly influential to Leonardo da Vinci.
 In his treatise, Vitruvius advocated a trio of principles for all sacred structures: Strength, Utility, and Beauty.
 These principles directly echo the Platonic Transcendentals of Truth, Goodness, and Beauty, but applied specifically to the construction of a Temple.

-As the ancients and the medieval freemasons knew, and
+As the ancient Egyptians and the medieval freemasons knew, and

 the Renaissance masters proved: The human body is the true temple.